-3 Hrs.
-Note: The student needs a digital single lens reflex camera.
+Note: The student needs a digital single-lens reflex camera.

-This course introduces students to digital imaging techniques.
+This course introduces student to digital imaging techniques.
 Emphasis is placed on the technical application of the camera, digital photographic lighting methods, and overall composition.
 Upon completion, students should be able to take digital images and understand the technical aspects of producing high quality photos.

-ART 180 - Introduction to Graphic Design

-3 Hrs.
-This course is a general introduction to graphic design.
+ART 180 - Introduction to Graphic Design This course is a general introduction to graphic design.
 Topics include history, processes, and production design.
 Upon completion, the student should understand the concepts used to create media graphics.